william-hood/toolbox-kotlin/README.md

 - SubnameFactory - Do you need to programmatically generate several similar names?
 TestA, TestB, TestC and so on?
 This makes it easy.
 - ZipFileCreator - ...is exactly that.
 It creates a compressed Zip file containing all files in the directory you specify, recursing down any subdirectories it finds.

-- **ToolboxJava** can be found here (TBD) This is a wrapper for Toolbox that allows use as if it were native Java avoiding the usual issues of using compiled Kotlin directly in a Java program.
+- **ToolboxJava** can be found here *(link coming soon)* This is a wrapper for Toolbox that allows use as if it were native Java avoiding the usual issues of using compiled Kotlin directly in a Java program.

 ## Usage & Known Issues
 - Clone the repository and open the root directory in IntelliJ IDEA CE.